Larry Ralston

-Larry M. Ralston (born July 5, 1949) is an American serial killer and rapist who murdered at least four hitchhikers in Ohio between 1975 and 1977.
-Originally sentenced to die in the electric chair, Ralston's sentence was later commuted to four life sentences.
-He remains imprisoned, despite multiple parole applications.
+Larry M. Ralston (born July 5, 1949) is an American serial killer and rapist who kidnapped and killed between four and five girls and young women in Ohio from 1975 to 1977.
+Originally sentenced to die in the electric chair, Ralston's sentence was later commuted to four life sentences with a chance of parole, although all of his applications have been denied.

 Background

 Larry M. Ralston was born on July 5, 1949.
 Though not much was reported about his childhood, when Ralston was 17, he left Norwood High School and joined the Army, completing his high school education while in service.
 When he returned, Ralston did not have a job, and by the time of his 1977 arrest, he was living at his parents' house.

 Murders

-On September 3, 1975, 17-year-old Linda Kay Harmon was awakened by her mother for her first day of school.
-After chatting with her mother about meeting new friends, Harmon left home and planned to meet a friend in front of the school, but never showed up.
+On September 3, 1975, 17-year-old Linda Kay Harmon left home for school and planned to meet a friend, but never showed up.
 Later that day, Harmon's parents became wary after she failed to show up for a dental appointment.
 A month later, on October 5, Harmon's skeletal remains were found scattered across a 2000-foot area along Braun Road.
 Six months after her remains were found, her parents offered information that lead to an arrest in the case.

-On May 4, 1976, 23-year-old Nancy Grigsby visited the apartment of a friend.
+On May 4, 1976, 22-year-old Nancy Grigsby visited the apartment of a friend.
 While there, she said she was going on a short walk, to which she did, but never returned.
 Grigsby was known to hitchhike, despite wishes from her boyfriend to stop.
 On November 16, 1976, Grigsby's decomposed body was discovered in a wooded area just off of Bucktown Road.
 On June 30, 1976, the nude body of 21-year-old Mary Ruth Hopkins was found in a lover's lane near Five Mile Road in Anderson Township.
 Her face was badly bruised, some of her hair had been torn out, and a tank top was wrapped around her neck.

 On January 15, 1977, 15-year-old Elaina Bear, along with her friend Debbie Whitt, went to a party.
 After it was over, the two decided to hitchhike home, and were picked up by a man who later dropped Elaina off near a tavern on Kennan Avenue.
 When dropping off Debbie at her home, the man asked her how far Elaina lived from Winton Place.
 The driver ultimately dropped her off and left her unharmed, but Elaina never returned home.
 Elaina's nude body was found face-down in a Clifton County creek bed.
 She was determined to have been strangled to death.
 On July 17, 1977, 16-year-old Diane Sue McCrobie went on a date with her boyfriend.
 She never returned home, as her skeletal remains were found on October 22 in a bushy area near East Fork Reservoir.